Beneficial Ownership Reporting Guide

 This guide dives into the key components of beneficial ownership reporting to help you meet all the necessary requirements.
 You’ll learn what the report should include, where and how to file it, and how Harbor Compliance makes the reporting process effortless.

-What Is a Beneficial Ownership Report?
+What Is a Beneficial Ownership Information Report (BOIR)?

 The CTA defines a beneficial owner as an individual who either has substantial control over a company or owns at least 25% of its ownership interests.
 This implies your company might have various beneficial owners, such as: